Trackunit/developer-hub/guides/sdk-docs/getting-started/creating-a-workspace.md

 To setup an empty NX workspace follow the steps below, if you do not already know NX feel free to checkout their website [NX.dev](https://nx.dev)

-### 1. Run the command below to create an nx workspace for all your Iris Apps:
+### 1. Run the command below to create an nx workspace for all your IrisX Apps:

 ```
 npx @trackunit/create-iris-app-workspace <name-of-your-workspace>